search-rug/search-rug.github.io/_sprojects/avgeriou-soliman-1.md

 - empirical studies
 - self-admitted technical debt
 posted: 2023-01-01
-short: In order to better manage technical debt, we need to design and develop a visualization and management system to help developers manage self-admitted technical debt.
+description: In order to better manage technical debt, we need to design and develop a visualization and management system to help developers manage self-admitted technical debt.
 contact:
   header: Supervisor(s)